 You can see all sorts at the Fringe.
 In this, the Edinburgh festival’s 70th year, there is a vast array of talent on display, from compelling theatre and relaxing jazz to contemporary dance and some rather questionable street performers.
 Yet, despite the seemingly endless slew of fascinating shows in all areas of the arts, stand-up comedy still seems to be the Fringe’s biggest feature.
 Making up the thickest wad of pages in the brightly-coloured festival program, comedy seems to be one of the defining aspects of the world’s largest international arts festival.

 As this imposing, impressive and beautiful city plays host to both big and small names in the comedy world, it can be quite a challenge deciding how best to spend your time and money.
 One option is just to go for the comedians you know, the ones you’ve seen on Live at the Apollo or Mock the Week, the ones you know will make you laugh and just accept a heftier price tag.
 Alternatively, you take a walk down the Lawnmarket in Edinburgh’s Old Town accepting every leaflet that’s thrust at you.
-This may lead to variable and shoddily planned experience, frantically running between venues so as not to miss any of the shows you promised the nice man in the street you’d go to.
+This may lead to a variable and shoddily-planned experience, frantically running between venues so as not to miss any of the shows you promised the nice man in the street you’d go to.
 The leaflet approach can also end in the streets of Scotland’s capital resembling a giant waste paper bin, so perhaps other options are needed.

 Possibly the best way to navigate the Fringe comedy scene is to take in a couple of “comedy cabaret” shows whilst you’re there.
 Most comedians at the festival, famous or not, have their own show.
 It is these shows upon which they are judged and make their mark with the numerous festival awards.
 However, many of them also do a night or three at one of the many comedy clubs travelling to the city.
 Seeing a show with several comedians doing a roughly 20-minute set is a brilliant way to test the waters and discover new comedians.
 You could be bored to tears or trying your best to laugh at dire material, but at least it doesn’t last that long.
 Alternatively, at least one of the acts is probably up your street and there you have it, a new name for your list of funny people to see, Edinburgh or elsewhere.
 The other beauty is that these shows are often wonderfully good value, offering cheap jokes in the best sense, as The 99 Comedy Club and the Big Value Comedy Show can attest.

 London-based The 99 Comedy Club host gigs every night of the week in Covent Garden and Leicester Square, rotating a large amount of comedians, with some shows including better-known performers.
-They have brought a host of acts to the Fringe, offering a different line-up every night with the likes of Ivo Graham offering “I’ve seen him on TV” appeal.
+They have brought a host of acts to the Fringe, laying on a different line-up every night with the likes of Ivo Graham offering “I’ve seen him on TV” appeal.
 As well as a range of acts, 99 are also dedicated to the “free Fringe”, offering their one-hour show for whatever you can afford in the form of a voluntary donation.
 The shows are held at the well-hidden Maggie’s Chamber in The Three Sisters (or Free Sisters as it becomes known during the fest) on Cowgate.
 It is a tremendous venue – dark, atmospheric and claustrophobic in the best sense, making a good scene for an entertaining evening.
 It is one of those venues you’d come back to out of festival season in the hope it would be as good a night as it looks.

 Their first show of the festival included Kwame Asante, Juliet Meyers, Stephen Carlin and Nigel Ng.
 Asante was a warm and charming first act.
 His jokes on growing up as a black man in London hit the mark, with a riff on being suspected of car theft whilst waiting at a bus stop being a highlight of the evening.
 He subverts his race-based humour when discussing his volunteering in Ghana, where he was mistaken for one of the locals being helped.
 It is a winning move that brings more laughs.
 There is perhaps a lack of confidence in Asante’s delivery, using a roster of strong jokes rather than sparking off the crowd with wit and charisma.